 Wage-replacement benefits will continue as long as your doctor verifies that your condition prevents your return to any work.
 If you or your doctor fail to regularly update L&I about your progress, your time-loss compensation checks may be delayed or stopped.

 Medical benefits are typically available until you recover to the point that your injury or illness has reached maximum medical improvement (MMI), or when your claim closes.

 If your L&I claim has closed but you still require medical care, you can work with your doctor to protest the decision within two months of the closure.
 If it has been more than two months since the closure, you and your doctor will have to request that your claim be reopened.
 A lawyer can assist in this process.

-Get in touch now for a free consultation.
-Our team will analyze your case and see how to get workers’ comp for your injury.
+Call us today for a free case review.
+Our legal team will analyze your case and see if you can get workers’ comp for your injury.